 Key benefits for the client include:

-We continue to introduce a range of innovative measures to establish our clients as internationally recognised friendly airports and airlines for passengers with disabilities.
+We continue to introduce a range of innovative measures, like self-operating mobility scooters, to establish our clients as internationally recognised friendly airports and airlines for passengers with disabilities.

 Get in touch with us to find out more about our passenger assistance services and how we can help you.